 Rose Main Reading Room at the New York Public Library

-42nd St. and Fifth Ave., Midtown West
+42nd Street and Fifth Avenue, Midtown West

 What it is: An upper-level space at the NYPL’s flagship location finished in Beaux-Arts details and painted murals overhead of a pink-hued sky.
 The room is open to use without an appointment for research, quiet work or study and, of course, the inspiration.